'No love' between Flyers and Canadiens heading into Game 6 - WHIZ News

 A Montreal player got ejected for a hit from behind.
-A Philadelphia player faces suspension for a cross check to the face.
+A Philadelphia player got suspended for a cross check to the face that caused a broken jaw.

 This is the classic Canadiens-Flyers series that history showed was coming.
 Don’t expect players to engage in an all-out brawl in warmups like Chris Chelios, Ron Hextall and teammates did during the 1987 playoffs, but Game 6 of this first-round series Friday will have plenty of hatred to spread around.